vrautenbach/geoinformatics-notes/README.md

 5. Web maps with python - quick reference

 ## Contact us
-If you find any issues or have comments, please submit an issue through the Github interface, or contact [Victoria Rautenbach](https://github.com/vrautenbach) or [Cameron Green](https://github.com/CamGreen).
+If you find any issues or have comments, please submit an issue through the Github interface, or contact [Victoria Rautenbach](https://github.com/vrautenbach), [Cameron Green](https://github.com/CamGreen) or [Azile Mdleleni](https://github.com/AMdleleni).